Kanchenjunga Base Camp Trek

 Mostly our Kanchenjunga Circuit trekking destination offers various hygienic and fresh food like Nepalese, Continental, Tibetan, and Indian.
 People always have warm and delicious food during this trek.
 Most offered foods are

-Breakfast- Toast, Any style of eggs, Tibetan bread, Pancakes, Chapattis, Muesli, Oat porridge, Tea, and coffee
+Breakfast: tost, any style of eggs, Tibetan bread, Pancakes, Chapattis, Muesli, Oat porridge, Tea, and coffee

-Lunch- Fried noodles/Chowmin, Fried rice, Fried potatoes, Noodle soup, Dal Bhat, Thukpa, Sherpa stew, Mo:Mo,
+Lunch: Fried noodles/chowmin, Fried rice, Fried potatoes, Noodle soup, Dal Bhat, Thukpa, Sherpa stew, Mo:Mo,

 Need Help?
 Call Us+977 9851007457